master-toma/QuestData/README.md

 # QuestData
 LineageII - Chronicle I - QuestData

-# Info
+## Info
-questdata folder must have ONLY quest files.
+* Questdata folder must have ONLY quest files.
 Don't add another files.

-On quest files, have always one blank line on documents end.
+* On quest files, have always one blank line on documents end.